H-infinity is not E-infinity

-To prove this we will show that $\Sigma^\infty_+$ takes $L(2)$ spaces to $H_\infty$ ring spectra and takes infinite loop spaces to $E_\infty$ ring spectra.
-This follows immediately from some of the results in \cite{May09}, which we briefly recall below.
+To prove this we will show that $\Sigma^\infty_+$ takes $L(2)$ spaces to $H_\infty$ ring spectra under $S^0$ and takes $E_\infty$ spaces spaces to $E_\infty$ ring spectra under $S^0$.
+This comparison is deduced immediately from some of the results in \cite{May09}.

-The author would also like to thank Peter May for his many helpful comments and suggestions concerning this paper.
+The author would also like to thank Peter May and the anonymous referee for their helpful comments and suggestions concerning this paper.